Hong Kong and Sun Yat-Sen’s Revolutionary Thought

 Hong Kong is a special city.
 It is the most important financial center and transportation hub in Asia.
 That said, few people know that Hong Kong was the place that inspired the founding father of the Republic of China, Sun Yat-sen.

 In 1884, Sun Yat-sen graduated from the Government Central School in Hong Kong.
-Thereafter, he studied medicine at the Guangzhou Boji Hospital under the Christian missionary John G. Kerr, graduating with an excellent performance.
+He then studied medicine at the Guangzhou Boji Hospital under the Christian missionary John G. Kerr, graduating with an excellent performance.

 A bamboo pole and lottery ticket

 This laborer worked hard every day.
-It was not easy for him, finally, to earn 5 dollars to buy a lottery ticket.
-He had to live on the street because he did not have any shelter.
-He memorized the ticket number and hid the lottery ticket in the bamboo pole that he used for hoisting and carrying heavy loads.
-When the winning number was drawn, he knew that he won.
+It was difficult for him to earn 5 dollars to buy a lottery ticket.
+He had to live on the street because he had no shelter.
+He memorized the ticket number and hid it in the bamboo pole that he used for hoisting and carrying heavy loads.
+When the winning number was drawn, he knew that he had won.

 Sun Yat-Sen in the 1910s.